Your doctor may have talked to you about using a device called a ‘port’. This sheet explains how and why they’re used.

-- To prevent blockages the port will either have fluid running through it or be hep locked.
+- To prevent blockages the port will either have fluid running through it or be locked.

-- A blocked port can sometimes be fixed by flushing or with a certain anti-clotting medication.
+- A blocked port can sometimes be fixed using a type of anti-clotting medication.
 Sometimes the port is too blocked and needs to be removed.

-There is a small risk of air bubbles entering the port which can cause problems.
+- There is a small risk of air bubbles entering the port.

-- We make sure that there is no air in the syringes used to inject into the port.
+- We make sure that there is no air in the syringes and IV tubing used to inject into the port.

 Please feel free to talk to your team doctor about any concerns you have.
 Being informed will help you make the best choice for your child.